What Is Content Strategy? 4 Experts Weigh In

 Nota bene: Asking “When is content successful?” is the wrong question—because content isn’t magic.
 There is no such thing as content ROI.
 Rather than worrying about defending content, worry about meeting your clients’ goals, and measure success that way.

 Content strategy has come a long way just in the past few years alone.
 (For a brief history, check out this article by Fiona Cullinan.)
 But where do we go from here?
-How will it evolve over the next 5 to 10 years?
+How will it evolve over the next five to 10 years?
 Here’s what the panelists think:

 - Kristina Halvorson: The word “content” will be used less, because it implies containers, which are becoming increasingly irrelevant in terms of where users want to get information.
 So we’re going to need to get more comfortable designing and writing outside of constraints.